 For an artisanal chocolate experience, visit the Confetteria Avvignano at Piazza Carlo Felice 50.

 HOW TO GET THERE

 Alitalia connects the city via Roma.
 Other carriers that have direct flights to Torino Caselle Airport are Lufthansa, Iberia, KLM, Air France, EasyJet, British Airways and more.

 Although Turin is situated close to the Alps, summer can be quite overwhelming with heat.
 Winter is not very cold but dry and often there are fogs.
 Spring and autumn look like good times to go but be aware of frequent rains in these seasons.
 If I have to go again, I would probably choose June or September as best months to visit Turin.

 HOW TO SAVE MONEY

 One way to reduce costs is purchasing a tourist card.
 The Turin Tourist Office offers several options.
 One is the Royal Card which gives you access to the most significant palaces in Piedmont Region as well as discounts on some additional tours and taxi services.

 Torino-Piedmont Card is another option for one or multi-day use and covers public transportation, museum tickets, discounts on events and tours and much more.

-Both cards you can buy in the Tourist Information centers at Piazza Carlo Felice and at Piazza Castello.
+Both cards you can buy in the Tourist Information centres at Piazza Carlo Felice and at Piazza Castello.